 - Dishes that Westerners call "curries" are simply called by the name of a dish in India, rather than rounding up all dishes with spices and describing them as a curry.
 I do use the term curry at times, for want of a better description.

 - Meat and vegetable dishes are separated into dry and wet gravies.
-Wet gravies have a sauce made with yogurt, coconut milk, or water, and the dry gravies at the ending of cooking have spices just clinging to the main ingredient.
+Wet gravies are saucy made from tomatoes, yogurt, coconut milk, or water, Dry gravies are cooked down so when they are finished cooking the spiced sauce is just clinging to the protein or vegetable.

 - Whole spices are often left in a dish, and Indian diners neatly place them on the side of their plates.
-As the cook, you can fish them out before serving, if you wish.
-Ashley from the great blog myheartbeets,has a post on how to handle whole spices when serving Indian food.
+You, the cook can fish them out before serving, if you wish.
+Ashley from the great blog myheartbeets, has a post on how to handle whole spices when serving Indian food.

-Here are popular basic dishes found in much of India, each region has its own particular variation, and not included in my Top 20 Most Popular Dishes Throughout India:
+Here are basic side dishes found in much of India.
+And each region has its particular variation that rounds out a meal:

 - Chutney: Fresh or pickled, and typically made with pureed fruit and spices